ontodev/droid/README.md

     These can be safely ignored at this time.
 Section [Configuration](#configuration) contains instructions for configuring DROID.

-    Assuming `install.sh` completes successfully, you should see the following (note that instead of `DROID_DIR` you will see the name of the directory that you cloned the DROID source code into in step 1 above.
+    Assuming `install.sh` completes successfully, you should see the following (note that instead of `DROID_DIR` you will see the name of the directory that you cloned the DROID source code into in step 1 above).

         Generating DROID wrapper ...
         Done.
 DROID wrapper generated in DROID_DIR/droid.